lisp-mirror/nodgui/README.txt

   WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+6 Acknowledgment
+════════════════

+  My (cage) deep thanks to Tim Holliefield <tholliefield [at] online.de>, for all the suggestions and help about implementing the widgets styles management.